nFire-coding/passwordManager/README.md

-# passwordManager
+# Simple Password Manager

-A simple password manager able to store your passwords
+A simple password manager capable of securely storing your passwords.

-Instructions:
+## Instructions

+### Prerequisites
--Install Python from the official website (latest version) give access to Path and environment variables.
+- Install Python from the [official website](https://www.python.org/) (latest version) and ensure it is added to the system Path and environment variables.

+### Installation
+1. Open a terminal or command prompt.
--Launch the command pip install cryptography on the terminal in order install the only dependency.
+2. Launch the following command to install the required dependency:
--Open a powershell window in the script folder and launch it with python Cifra.py
+    ```
+    pip install cryptography
+    ```

+### Usage
+1. Navigate to the script folder in the terminal or powershell/command prompt.
+2. Launch the script with Python by executing:
+    ```
+    python Cifra.py
+    ```

+## Notes
-NB: Be careful about having the program generate more than one secret key.
-By default it is generated in the current folder so if you leave your old key in the current folder and have it generate a second one it will be overwritten.
+- **Caution**: Avoid generating more than one secret key.
+By default, it is generated in the current folder.
+If you generate a new key without removing the old one, it will be overwritten.
-The program is made for educational use only and can be improved by everyone freely (for example, there is no functionality to change passwords already saved).
+- This program is intended for educational use only.
+- Feel free to contribute and improve the program.
+For example, there is currently no functionality to change passwords already saved.

+## Compatibility
+- This program is compatible with Windows, macOS, and GNU/Linux operating systems.